Cool C: C.E.B.

 In 1991, Roney put his solo career aside to join hardcore hip hop group C.E.B. (which stood for "Countin' Endless Bank") with fellow Philadelphia rappers Warren McGlone (Steady B) and Ultimate Eaze.
-To disappointing sales and reviews, the trio released their only album, Countin' Endless Bank, on Ruffhouse Records in 1993.
+The trio released their only album, Countin' Endless Bank, on Ruffhouse Records in 1993, to disappointing sales and reviews.
 The single "Get the Point" reached number 5 on Billboards Hot Rap Singles.

 In 1992, an independent label, Rags to Riches Records, released the single "Get the Point."
 After extraordinary success with the single, Rags to Riches Records founders, Malik Abd-hadi and Bilal "bilally b" Salaam signed the trio Cool C, Steady B and Ultimate Eaze (C.E.B.) to Ruffhouse Records.
 At that point, Abd-hadi and Salaam became their managers.
 The project was short-lived mainly because Ultimate Eaze had legal troubles and never showed up for a promotional tour to promote the release of the first album on Ruffhouse.
-The group was dropped before Steady B, and Cool C got back off tour.
+The group was dropped before Steady B and Cool C got back off tour.